fzyzcjy/flutter_portal/README.md

 ## Motivation

-Flutter comes with two classes for manipulating "overlays":
+A common use-case for UIs is to show "overlays".
+They come in all shapes and forms:

+- tooltips
+- contextual menus,
-- [Overlay]
+- dialogs
-- [OverlayEntry]
+- etc

-But [OverlayEntry] is very awkward to use.
-As opposed to most of the framework, [OverlayEntry] is **not** a widget (which comes with a nice and clean declarative API).
+In Flutter, these are usually shown by using [Overlay]/[OverlayEntry].
+The problem is, [OverlayEntry] is **not** a widget, and is manipulated using imperative code.

-Instead, is uses an imperative API.
-This comes with a few drawbacks:
+This has a few issues:

-- a widget's life-cycle (like `initState`) _cannot_ add/remove synchronously an [OverlayEntry].

-  This means the first rendering of our entry is effectively one frame late.
+- Implementing a custom tooltip/contextual menu is difficult.

-- It is difficult to align an [OverlayEntry] around a non-overlay widget (for example for a contextual menu).
+  It is not trivial to align the tooltip/menu next to a widget.

-  We basically have to do everything ourselves, usually needing an [addPostFrameCallback] which, again, makes the rendering of our overlay one frame late.

-That's where `portal` comes into play.

-This library is effectively a reimplementation of [Overlay]/[OverlayEntry], under the name [Portal]/[PortalEntry] (the name that React uses for overlays) while fixing all the previously mentioned issues.
+- When our application is killed by the OS, the state of our modals are not restored.
+  There are _some_ way to to that, but it is signicantly harder than using `RestorableProperty`.

+- It causes issues with `Theme` and other context-based variables.
+  For some confusing reasons, it is possible that the theme obtained by `Theme.of` inside dialogs/menus is different from the theme of the widget that showed these overlays.

+Flutter_portal tries to fix all of these:

+- It has built-in support for aligning an overlay next to a UI component.
+  You can create a custom contextual menu from scratch in a few lines of code.

+- Overlays are now showed declaratively, by inserting them in the widget tree.
+  This makes showing an overlay as simple as doing a `setState` – which combines nicely with `RestorableProperty`.

+- The overlay has access to the same Theme and the different providers than the widget that showed the overlay.

 ## Install